-Take a tour of the cemetery, a beatiful and peaceful space, hearing about its history.
-The tour lasts approx 1-1.5 hrs Saturday only).
+Take a tour of the cemetery, a beautiful and peaceful space, hearing about its history.
+The tour lasts approx 1-1.5 hrs (Saturday only).
 Children and dogs on leads welcome.

 Access Information: Most of the guided tour is carried out on hard path, but there are some steep sections.

 Directions: Tours begin at the cemetery gate opposite Bourne Road.
 The site is approximately half a mile south of town centre on Mersea Road.

 6 Church Street, Colchester, Essex, CO1 1NF

 To mark this year’s centenary of the outbreak of the First World War, there will be two exhibitions arising from the Quaker Peace Testimony that war and the preparation for war are inconsistent with the spirit of Christ. • “The World is My Country” highlights the untold history of people who opposed the First World War at the time. • Paintings about peace by Phoebe P Willetts (1917 to 1978) is a selection of work by the artist, life-long peace campaigner and deaconess, curated by her daughter, Colchester Quaker, Ann Dowden. • On Heritage Open Day visitors can: explore the Meeting House, ask us about our faith and practice, watch a video about Quakerism in Colchester, view the exhibitions and the Quaker Peace Testimony.
 Refreshments available.

 Access Information: Wheelchair access (ground floor only), wheelchair accessible toilet.

 Additional Information: Colchester Quaker Meeting House is a Grade II listed building dating from 1803.
 Quakers (the Religious Society of Friends) have been active in Colchester since the seventeenth century.
 At the heart of Quakerism is our worship.
 We come together in stillness and silence, to open our hearts and lives to God.